bflanders/pubsub/docs/component.md

 </div>
 ```

 So how can we "translate" this structure to a JS object?
-I am going to wrap all attributes in a child JS object called `kv`, which stands for "key-value".
+Here's a template for a JS object that encodes the structure of an html element

 ```javascript
 {